swkBerlin/kata-bootstraps/d/unit-threaded/README.md

 d/unit-threaded setup
 ==========

-This is a simple bootstrap project for D with unit-threaded. unit-threaded is an advanced multi-threaded unit testing framework with minimal to no boilerplate using built-in unittest blocks.
+This is a simple bootstrap project for D with unit-threaded. unit-threaded is an advanced multi-threaded unit testing framework with a minimal to no boilerplate using built-in unittest blocks.

 Using DUB just run